-Ahmad Edris, MD, is a Staff Physician in the Heart & Vascular Institute at Cleveland Clinic Abu Dhabi.
+Ahmad Edris, MD, is a Staff Physician in the Heart and Vascular Institute at Cleveland Clinic Abu Dhabi.
 He also serves as an Assistant Clinical Professor of Medicine at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.

-Prior to joining Cleveland Clinic Abu Dhabi, Dr. Edris was an Assistant Clinical Professor of Medicine at the David Geffen School of Medicine at UCLA where he was part of a busy cardiology practice treating a spectrum of cardiovascular disease and performing a high-volume of interventional cardiology procedures.
+Prior to joining Cleveland Clinic Abu Dhabi, Dr. Edris was an Assistant Clinical Professor of Medicine at the David Geffen School of Medicine at UCLA, where he was part of a busy cardiology practice treating a spectrum of cardiovascular disease and performing a high-volume of interventional cardiology procedures.
 He was also involved in the training and education of UCLA Cardiology fellows.

 Dr. Edris is certified by the American Board of Internal Medicine in the subspecialties of Cardiovascular Disease and Interventional Cardiology.
-He holds a certification board in Nuclear Cardiology.
+He holds a Certification Board in Nuclear Cardiology.
 He is also a fellow of the American College of Cardiology and the Society for Cardiovascular Angiography and Interventions.

 Dr. Edris enjoys spending his free time with his wife and two children.
 He and his family enjoy exploring the region and traveling.